Instructor Quick GuideFall 2025

 Learning Design & Technology

 Gradescope is available for use in all Emory College courses.
 This automated grading tool is integrated within Canvas and supports traditional bubble sheet tests as well as other quizzes and exams.
 More information about Gradescope, Panopto (Emory College’s lecture capture & video tool), and other ECAS-supported educational technologies, as well as course design consultations, is available on the Emory College Learning Design website.
-Pre-semester workshops covering audio and video tools and Canvas will be offered in early January.
+Pre-semester workshops covering audio and video tools, along with teaching essentials will be offered in mid-August

 Please note that the OUE does not excuse absences for short-term or routine illnesses.
 Students may choose to submit the student self-certification form for short-term absences, but completion of this form does not constitute an OUE excused absence.
 Handling student absences is part of classroom management, and the form is simply a way for students to notify instructors that they are ill and not attending.
 See Guidelines for faculty regarding student absences.